top of page

 3. Be interested in the other person.
 One of the essential attitudes of mindfulness is curiosity, and we can bring this into our relationships to foster warmth and trust.
 Our minds often tell us that we “know” someone so well that we can predict their behaviors and responses.
 While this may be true some of the time, it also stops us from clearly seeing the person in front of us—instead, we just see our “idea” of that person.
 See if you can be open, curious, and interested in those close to you as if you are getting to know them for the first time.
 You might be surprised by what you find.

-4. Mindfulness makes us more compassionate and kind.
+4. Mindfulness makes us more compassionate and kinder.
 People like to be around others who are kind because they feel cared about and safe with them.
 When we practice kindness, not only do we feel better, but we help others feel good, too.
 And this just increases opportunities for positive connections throughout our day, which, in turn, contributes to our own health and well-being.

 5. Practice Mindful Listening